 The honey may settle a bit on the bottom of the jar.
 Make sure you shake it up before adding to salads!

 Like I mentioned, the salad pictured is our favorite combo.
-It’s simple and lasts awhile in the refrigerator (without dressing).
+It’s an easy recipe and lasts awhile in the refrigerator (without dressing).

-- Spinach Leaves – Make sure you snap off the stems to the leaves.
+- Fresh Spinach Leaves – Make sure you snap off the stems to the leaves.
+You can use regular spinach or baby spinach.

 - Bacon – I prefer to bake bacon in the oven.
 Line a baking sheet with tin foil and add a wire cooling rack on top.
 Add the bacon strips to the rack and bake at a medium-high heat (about 400 degrees) until browned and crunchy.

-- Eggs – The instant pot is my favorite method for cooking eggs.
+- Eggs – The instant pot is my favorite method for cooking hard-boiled eggs.

 - Mushrooms – Use sliced mushrooms – either white mushrooms or Baby Bella mushrooms.

-- Red Onion – Slice a red onion into thin strips!
+- Red Onion – Slice a red onion into thin strips for some extra crunch!

 - And the homemade dressing, of course!

-Store this dressing in your refrigerator for up to two weeks.
-If the dressing gets thick, just set it out on your countertop beforehand or warm it in the microwave for just 10 seconds or so.
+Store this dressing in a separate container (like a small jar) in your refrigerator for up to two weeks.
+If the leftover dressing gets thick, just set it out on your countertop beforehand or warm it in the microwave for just 10 seconds or so.

 Then shake shake shake to get all of the ingredients mixed together.
 Remember, the honey may sink to the bottom of the jar, so you’ll want to get it mixed in before serving.